Medications

 The compendium under the menu item Parkinson's Information has detailed sections on medications, and the table below gives some indication of the array of new terms to learn and understand.

 And there are the medications Ann has to take to manage the non-motor symptoms of Parkinson's.
-It means that pill type medications are taken 8 times a day and non-pill type ie liquids are taken normally twice a day.
+It means that pill type medications were taken 8 times a day and non-pill type ie liquids are taken normally twice a day.

 You definitely need a good collection of pill containers.